k0retux/fuddly/docs/source/data_makers.rst

 ++++++++++++++++++++

 Description:
-    Call the function provided with the first parameter being the :class:`framework.data.Data` object received as input of this disruptor, and optionally with additional parameters if `params` is set.
-The function should return a :class:`framework.data.Data` object.
+    Call the function provided with the first parameter being the :class:`fuddly.framework.data.Data` object received as input of this disruptor, and optionally with additional parameters if `params` is set.
+The function should return a :class:`fuddly.framework.data.Data` object.

     The signature of the function should be compatible with:

     ``func(data, *args) --> Data()``

 Reference:
-  :class:`framework.generic_data_makers.d_modify_nodes`
+  :class:`fuddly.framework.generic_data_makers.d_modify_nodes`

 Parameters:
   .. code-block:: none